cbecraft1184/teams-meeting-minutes-prod/docs/USER_GUIDE.md

 > **Note**: Hiding a meeting only affects your view.
 Other users can still see the meeting in their lists.

+> **Persistence**: Hidden meetings stay hidden even if you log out, close the browser, or access the app from a different device.
+They remain hidden until you manually restore them.

 ---

 ## Managing Meetings